 Participants for the user testing will be recruited via a number of primary and secondary schools in Yorkshire, United Kingdom and aim for a diverse sample of participants in terms of ethnicity, socioeconomic status and levels of academic ability and including some participants who have English as a second language.
 Individuals who participated in the qualitative study will not be eligible for the user testing, as user testing produces its most valid results with participants who are not already familiar with the intervention being tested [32].

-We will use the conventional sampling method in user testing - rounds of 20 participants.
+We will use the conventional sampling method in user testing - rounds of 20 participants [add reference - Kushniruk AW, Patel VL.
+2004].
 In the testing of the MMI intended for older children and adolescents the samples of 20 will comprise a mix of parents, children and adolescents (aiming to achieve a spread of ages across the 12-17 years range).
 For the less complex MMI, rounds will comprise 10 parents and 10 younger children, aiming to achieve a spread across ages 6-11 years, with parents and children using the MMI together.

 For each MMI, the two rounds of user testing will use different participants, to remove any effect of prior learning.
 We will ensure that the samples in the two rounds have similar profiles in terms of age and gender, to better indicate problems in the MMIs requiring change.